LloydChapman/VLSpatiotemporalModelling/README.md

 ## Acknowledgments

 * The techniques used to accelerate the adaptation and convergence of the MCMC algorithm are due to Simon Spencer.
-Further details can be found in the  supporting information for the paper and have been submitted for publication in a separate paper [1].
+Further details can be found in the  supporting information for the paper and have been submitted for publication in a separate paper [2].
 * The code for plotting the shaded arrows in the transmission trees uses the MATLAB functions "quiver_thick.m" and "arrow_thick.m" from [Open Earth Tools](https://svn.oss.deltares.nl/repos/openearthtools/trunk/matlab/general/plot_fun/).

 ## References
+1. Chapman LAC, Spencer SEF, Pollington TM, Jewell CP, Mondal D, Alvar J, Hollingsworth TD, Cameron MM, Bern C, Medley GF.
+Inferring transmission trees to guide targeting of interventions against visceral leishmaniasis and post-kala-azar dermal leishmaniasis. medRxiv 2020; doi: [10.1101/2020.02.24.20023325](https://doi.org/10.1101/2020.02.24.20023325)

-1. SEF Spencer.
+2. SEF Spencer.
 Accelerating adaptation in the adaptive Metropolis Hastings random walk algorithm.
 (Submitted), 1–19 (2020).